 Food Service Fund - The Food Service Fund is a Special Revenue Fund, which is used to account for the proceeds of specific revenue sources that are restricted to expenditures for specified purposes.
 Operating deficits generated by these activities are generally covered by a transfer from the General Fund.

-Fiduciary Fund - Fiduciary Funds are used to account for assets held by the Academy in a trustee capacity or as an agent.
-The Agency Fund is custodial in nature (assets equal liabilities) and does not involve the measurement of results of operations.
-This fund is used to record the transactions of student groups for school and school-related purposes.
+Capital Projects Fund - The Capital Projects Fund was used for the purchase of land and building and debt proceeds in the current year.